ecmwf/climetlab/docs/installing.rst

   AttributeError: module 'enum' has no attribute 'IntFlag'

-this means that there is an old version of of the ``enum`` package on your system, that needs to be removed:
+This means that there is an old version of of the ``enum`` package on your system that needs to be removed:

 .. code-block:: bash